 - Let the student know that you think they need additional support.

-- Assure the student that Counseling and Psychological Services is strictly confidential.
+- Assure the student that Counseling Services is strictly confidential.

 - You can also make a report of your concern with the Care, Assistance, and Support Team (CAST) here.

-We encourage students to make their own appointments by calling 617-824-8595.
-You can also offer to sit with the student while they call or walk them over to ECAPS (216 Tremont, 2nd Floor) to make an appointment.
+We encourage students to make their own appointments by calling 617-824-8666.
+You can also offer to sit with the student while they call or walk them over to Counseling Services (216 Tremont, 2nd Floor) to make an appointment.

 At a student's first visit, they will fill out information and consent forms prior to the session.
 During the appointment, the counselor will begin to assess the student's needs and determine the most effective ways of helping.
-Options may include counseling at ECAPS or referral to another provider.
+Options may include counseling services at Emerson Wellness Center or referral to another provider.